Leslie B. Vosshall: Research

-Vosshall’s laboratory studies three organisms: fruit flies, mosquitoes and humans, to understand the genetic and molecular underpinnings, as well as behavioral mechanisms, involved in olfaction and feeding behavior.
+Vosshall's laboratory studies three organisms: fruit flies (Drosophila melanogaster), mosquitoes (the Culicidae) and humans, to understand the genetic and molecular underpinnings, as well as behavioral mechanisms, involved in olfaction and feeding behavior.
 In addition, to find the genes that make the mosquito species Aedes aegypti prefer humans, Vosshall compares genes that drive host-seeking and blood-seeking behaviors in several different mosquito subspecies.
-Vosshall’s and her associates’ research on Aedes aegypti, the mosquito responsible for transmitting yellow fever, dengue, and Zika, found that it has a particular odor-detecting gene (AaegOr4) that is highly attuned to sulcatone, a compound predominant in human odor.
-Research from Vosshall’s lab demonstrated that a chemical transferred from the male of the species during sex plays a key role in shaping the female’s sexual proclivities.
+Vosshall's and her associates’ research on Aedes aegypti, the mosquito responsible for transmitting yellow fever, dengue, and Zika, found that it has a particular odor-detecting gene (AaegOr4) that is highly attuned to sulcatone, a compound predominant in human odor.
+Research from Vosshall's lab demonstrated that a chemical transferred from the male of the species during sex plays a key role in shaping the female's sexual proclivities.
 In addition, Vosshall and her associates discovered ORCO, a mosquito co-receptor responsible for preference for humans over non-human animals and sensitivity to insect-repellent DEET.